 Bio

-I am currently a 5th-year Ph.D. student in the College of Information and Computer Sciences at UMass Amherst, working with
+Previously, I was a Ph.D. student in the College of Information and Computer Sciences at UMass Amherst, working with

-In addition to my academic research, I have gained valuable industry experience through work/internships with leading researchers, including Dr. Tijmen Tieleman at Minds.ai, Dr. Steffen Rendle at Google Research, Dr. Achille Fokoue at IBM Research, and Dr. Tobias Schnabel at Microsoft Research.
+In addition to academia, I have gained industry research experience working with Dr. Tijmen Tieleman at Minds.ai, Dr. Steffen Rendle at Google Research, Dr. Achille Fokoue at IBM Research, and Dr. Tobias Schnabel at Microsoft Research.

 Research Areas